-The modulation of the oxidative stress process is performed by the p66Shc protein, which is an isoform of the SHC1 gene, located in the first chromosome. p66Shc acts on the endothelial cell by increasing the production of ROS through three different mechanisms, in the cell nucleus, in the cell membrane, and in the mitochondria, In the nucleus, p66Shc is mediated by Forkhead Box Sub-Group O (FOXO), resulting in decreased expression of the enzymes ROS-scavenging catalase (CAT) and manganese superoxide dismutase (MnSOD), both responsible for regulating ROS levels during cellular oxidative stress.
-In the mitochondria, p66Shc moves from the cytosol to the intermembrane space of the mitochondria, binding to cytochrome C, and becoming an oxidoreductase that catalyzes the production of hydrogen peroxide (H2O2).
+Modulating the oxidative stress process is the p66Shc protein, which is an isoform of the SHC1 gene, located in the first chromosome. p66Shc acts on the endothelial cell by increasing the production of ROS through three different mechanisms, in the cell nucleus in the cell membrane and in the mitochondria, In the nucleus, p66Shc is mediated by Forkhead Box Sub-Group O (FOXO), resulting in decreased expression of the enzymes ROS-scavenging catalase (CAT) and manganese superoxide dismutase (MnSOD), both responsible for regulating ROS levels in cases of cellular oxidative stress.
+In the mitochondria, p66Shc, moves from the cytosol to the intermembrane space of the mitochondria, binding to cytochrome C and becoming an oxidoreductase that catalyzes the production of hydrogen peroxide (H2O2).

-The ROS generated by these mechanisms will activate mitochondrial permeability transition pores, culminating in organelle dysfunction, release of mitochondrial apoptotic factors (caspases), in cell apoptosis and finally in the generation of glomerular endothelial dysfunction and sclerosis.
-Considering the information mentioned above, this study evaluated the potential use of p66Shc gene expression in liquid biopsy using urine sediment and peripheral blood, before changes in classic biomarkers, such as creatinine or microalbuminuria.
-For this, a biomarker of oxidative stress pathway, which had already been studied by protein expression, was used.
+The ROS generated by these mechanisms will activate mitochondrial permeability transition pores, culminating in organelle dysfunction and in the release of mitochondrial apoptotic factors (caspases), in cell apoptosis and finally in the generation of glomerular endothelial dysfunction and sclerosis.^{11, 12} Considering the information mentioned above, this study evaluated the potential use of p66Shc gene expression in liquid biopsy using urine sediment and peripheral blood, before changes in classic biomarkers, such as creatinine or microalbuminuria.
+For this, we used a biomarker of oxidative stress pathway that had already been studied by protein expression.